4uatul/Delhi-House-Price-Prediction/README.md

 Requirements:

-The project requires the following packages to be installed:
+The project requires the following packages to be installed- NumPy,

-NumPy,
 Pandas,
 Matplotlib,